paleohayduke/TrafficSimProject/README.md

 New bug, sometimes the cars will cycle through more than one node when updating waypoint.
+-Check on the... d/D, im thinking its when D gets near 0 or something.

 Pathfinding causes hiccups in frame rate on the full size Killeen map when Random() picks two points that do not connect, leaving the algorithm to